kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 ## Injecting configuration { #injecting-configuration }

-You can inject the base class `ru.tinkoff.kora.config.common.Config`, which represents the configuration tree and gives access to values through the `get(...)` method.
+You can inject the base class `io.koraframework.config.common.Config`, which represents the configuration tree and gives access to values through the `get(...)` method.
 The resulting configuration consists of several layers:

 - Environment variables
 - `Java` system properties
 - Configuration file

-Layers are merged in this order: environment variables, then system properties, then the application configuration file.
+Layers are merged so that an earlier layer wins over a later one: an environment variable overrides a system property, and a system property overrides a value from the configuration file.
+Environment variables become flat keys named exactly as the variable (`ORDERS_API_TOKEN`), while system properties are split on `.` into a tree, so `-Dservices.foo.bar=value` overrides the `services.foo.bar` configuration key directly.

-Each next layer overlays the previous one.
+After merging, `Kora` resolves the `${...}` references across the whole tree.
+Values that came from environment variables are never re-resolved, so a `$` inside a secret is safe.
+Resolving values that came from system properties can be turned off with the `KORA_SYSTEM_PROPERTIES_RESOLVE_ENABLED` environment variable or the `kora.system.properties.resolve.enabled` system property (default: `true`).

 ### Environment variables { #environment-variables }

-If you need to inject configuration that contains **only** [environment variables](https://en.wikipedia.org/wiki/Environment_variable), use the `@Environment` annotation as a tag for the configuration class:
+If you need to inject configuration that contains **only** [environment variables](https://en.wikipedia.org/wiki/Environment_variable), use the `@EnvironmentConfig` annotation as a tag for the configuration class:

 ===! ":fontawesome-brands-java: `Java`"